mrmichaelque/Online-Resume/README.md

 ## Contact

-To get in touch with me, please reach out via email or visit my Linkedin Profile: www.linkedin.com/in/michaelcque.
+To get in touch with me, visit my Linkedin Profile: www.linkedin.com/in/michaelcque.
 I'm open to discussing new opportunities, collaborations, or simply connecting with fellow professionals in the tech industry.
+Or if you have any questions or suggestions, feel free to reach out to the project maintainer at workingqueue@outlook.com

 ## License